-Finally, our public schools should provide a healthy, safe school climate with discipline practices that promote fair and respectful treatment of students.
+Finally, our public schools should provide a healthy, safe school climate with discipline practices that promote fair and respectful treatment of all students.
 School cultures that promote equity, respect, and a sense of belonging among their students are more effective in keeping their schools safe.
 In addition, schools that implement prevention, early intervention, and other proactive strategies are more successful in keeping students in school and on track for graduation.

 Disparities in student achievement suggest that funding for resources needed for students to succeed is not always equitable.
 Poverty and racial segregation are two real problems faced by our public education system.
 School districts cannot be solely responsible for eliminating poverty in our country.
-However, we as citizens can advocate for policies and programs that help all children reach their full potential and keep them on track for graduation.
+However, we as citizens can advocate for policies and programs that help all children reach their full potential.

 Public Schools First NC strongly affirms that every child, every teacher, every member of a school’s staff is entitled to a safe environment at school.
 Strategies that promote safe and equitable schools include:

 Adopting the recommendations found in the Leandro Case

 In 1994, in Leandro v.
 State cases, parents, students and school districts in low-wealth, rural counties filed a lawsuit alleging that students in these counties were denied their right to a sound basic education under the N.C. constitution.
 The case affirmed that inequitable and inadequate school funding bars access to a sound and basic public education, particularly for students of color and students from families with low incomes.
 The WestEd work plan and key findings, released in 2019, detailed critical needs and recommendations for the state in meeting the constitutional mandate to provide all children with a sound basic education.
 This report concluded that North Carolina needs to spend several billion dollars over the next several years to ensure all students are provided an opportunity to receive a “sound basic education.”